David Broza: Biography

 David Broza was born in Haifa, Israel.
 His father was an Israeli–British businessman of German-Dutch Jewish descent.
 He grew up in England and Spain, attending Runnymede College, in Madrid.
 Broza's grandfather, Wellesley Aron, co-founded the Arab-Israeli peace settlement Neve Shalom – Wāħat as-Salām (The Oasis of Peace) and the Habonim youth movement.
 Young David Broza originally planned to become a graphic artist, and by age 17 he was selling his paintings in the Rastro, Madrid's Sunday flea market.
 Following high school, and while serving in the Israel Defense Forces, he began playing guitar in cafes to earn extra money.
 Eventually he was offered a record deal, but as he still hoped to attend the Rhode Island School of Design, he declined.
 He later recorded a tape to promote his live shows.

-Broza was married to Ruti Gabison, from whom he is divorced.
-He has three children.
-He lived in Cresskill, New Jersey, United States for 17 years.
+Broza was married to Ruthie Gabison Broza for 30 years, and together they have three children, Moran, Ramon and Adam.
+He lived in Cresskill, New Jersey for 17 years.
 He resides in Tel Aviv and is a member of Kehilat Sinai, a Conservative synagogue.

 Music career

 His music reflects a fusion of the three countries in which he was raised: Israel, Spain and England.
-Since 1977, when his hit song “Yihye Tov” (It'll be Good) first hit the airwaves, David Broza has been working to promote a message of peace.
+Since 1977, when his hit song “Yihye Tov” (Things Will Be Better) first hit the airwaves, David Broza has been working to promote a message of peace.
 In 2013, Broza began work on a new project – bringing together Israeli and Palestinian musicians for 8 days and nights to work side by side in an East Jerusalem recording studio.
 The result was East Jerusalem West Jerusalem, a collection of thirteen songs that blends cultures, languages and styles into a powerful statement about collaboration and coexistence.
 The album, produced by Steve Earle, features a stirring duet with Wyclef Jean.

 In 2007, a concert at Masada featured Broza with special guests Jackson Browne and Shawn Colvin.
 David Broza appeared as a guest and shared the bill with Paul Simon, Bob Dylan, Van Morrison and others.

 In 2022, Broza began singing at Temple Emanuel in New York City on Friday nights.
-The service consists of 14 prayers set to music by Broza with a back up of 27 musicians and a choir.Broza wrote the 14 melodies in 14 days and turned them into an album, Tefila.
+The service consists of 14 prayers set to music by Broza with a back up of 27 musicians and a choir.
+Broza wrote the 14 melodies in 14 days and turned them into an album, Tefila.

+Also in 2022, he contributed a guitar-based original score to the film, Who Are the Marcuses?.